 More and more often when I’m watching women’s movies, I’m looking at myself.
 Women on the couch, bowl of ice cream, blankets, pillows, cat and especially the “tired of men” part.
 “Lidewij, almost 29 years old, eating tiramisu on the couch… has lost hope in men”.
 Lidewij Jones.
 Now it seems like I hate being single, but I actually like it.

 Now that my exams are over (and passed), it was time for a new plan.
 My house.
 I want a new kitchen and I want to renovate the bathroom.
 And I’m going to paint the walls.
 I love giving things a second life.
-Fun to do and good for the climate.
+Fun to do and good for the climate (update august 2022: I didn’t renovate the house, I got a new house).
 So today I had to buy some good snacks to celebrate that I passed my exams.
 I had to cycle in storm Corrie (code orange) and didn’t move any faster than a lazy escargot.
 “We ask you to stay home”, said the Dutch government.
 But Dutch cycle legs are strong, I made it.
 What are you busy with?